Inksaver/GCSE_To_A_Level_with_Python/Tutorial-Part2.md

 input("Press Enter to quit")
 ```
 Note the use of 'docstrings' under each definition.
 They indicate what the function is used for.

-The function get_string() takes one obligatory parameter: the 'prompt', and 3 optional parameters for title case, minimum and maximum length
+The function get_string() takes one obligatory parameter: the 'prompt', and 3 optional parameters for title case, minimum and maximum length.

-Dummy data has been returned in the get_user_data() function to prevent errors
+Dummy data has been returned in the get_user_data() function to prevent errors.

 This will run OK, but it only gets the data, then finishes, but you can see how the relatively simple task of getting two
 names and printing them out has been broken down into a total of four functions/procedures.
 This is overkill in such a small application, but if it reached several hundred lines, it is far easier to maintain than a single non-branching script.

 Also it prepares the way for using multiple files, which can make re-using code so much easier.

 Starting with the get_string() function, its full code is: